Why managing your weight can be a struggle

 Many factors affect appetite and body weight

+Outside influences.
 Social, environmental and cultural factors affect body weight as well.
-For example, family, ethnicity and socioeconomic status all have implications that will determine our body weight.
+For example, family, ethnicity and socioeconomic status all play a role in determining our body weight.

 Hunger and food cravings happen in the brain